 See in Glossary Asset.

 See in Glossary must not be set based on the Animation clip being eased-in or eased-out.
-The gap extrapolation must either be set to None or it must be set by other Animation clip.
+Gap extrapolation must either be set to None or set by another Animation clip.

 Did you find this page useful?
 Please give it a rating: